ibm-cloud-docs/Registry/ts_manifest_list_error.md

         ```
         {: screen}

-    2. If the image does exist in trash, you can restore it by running the following command.
+    2. If the image does exist in the trash, you can restore it by running the following command.

         ```txt
         ibmcloud cr image-restore icr.io/mynamespacemyrepo@sha256:1d71e323557502cc78ee6c237331a09b0c33ba59c14e5f683da3b1c6218779cc